timb-machine/nhsx-contact-tracing-app/README.md

 * implementation/android - review of Android implementation
 * opensource-research - any other useful content in the public domain
 * opensource-research/press - content from the press
-* opensource-research/press/theregister - content from The Register
-* opensource-research/press/hsj - content from HSJ
-* opensource-research/press/wired - content from Wired

 Suggest we use the issue tracker to document dominant themes and link the the folder contents as appropriate.